-NBA Trade Rumors: LA Lakers Could Swap Kentavious-Caldwell Pope For Jae Crowder
+NBA Trade Rumors: LA Lakers Could Swap Kentavious Caldwell-Pope For Jae Crowder

 Though they are currently sitting in the No. 1 spot in the Western Conference, there are still plenty of things that the Los Angeles Lakers need to address in order to have a better chance of winning the NBA championship title in the 2019-20 NBA season.
-As of now, rumors are circulating that the Lakers are seeking a three-and-D wing who could serve as the primary backup for LeBron James when he needs to rest or suffer an injury.
+As of now, rumors are circulating that the Lakers are seeking a three-and-D wing who could serve as the primary backup for LeBron James when he needs to rest or suffers an injury.
 According to Jonathan Kiernan of Fansided’s Lake Show Life, the Lakers may consider targeting Jae Crowder of the Memphis Grizzlies before the 2020 February NBA trade deadline.

 In the proposed trade deal by Fansided’s Lake Show Life, the Lakers would be sending Kentavious Caldwell-Pope to the Grizzlies in exchange for Crowder.
 However, though the deal would work financially, both NBA teams would be needing to wait until mid-December to make the trade since Caldwell-Pope just signed a new contract in the 2019 NBA free agency.
 Also, before engaging him in any trade negotiation, the Lakers should first ask permission from Caldwell-Pope since he has a no-trade clause in his contract.